The IAESTE Ireland programme has now closed. Please see the announcement in our news section.

 In an increasingly competitive job market, much has been said about the need to gain relevant work experience before graduation.
 IAESTE not only provides traineeship experience but also the valuable experience of working abroad.

 IAESTE places you in a different country and work culture, enhancing your technical, professional and intercultural skills at the same time!
 Work experience gained abroad enhances your independence and flexibility, communication and foreign language skills, and contributes to your personal and academic development.

 Trainees are paid by their employers in line with local norms, and in most cases accommodation is arranged before you arrive.
 Most IAESTE countries have active local volunteers who will meet you on arrival, show you around, and set up social events.
 Many trainees have gone on to full-time employment with their host employers or in their host countries as a result of their IAESTE experience.

 The personal and professional links you can make with international employers, universities and other trainees is one of the most long lasting benefits of IAESTE.
 There is an active Alumni network who exchange job and networking opportunities.

-There is an application fee and a further placement fee on acceptance of a traineeship, to contribute to the running costs of the programme.
-IAESTE trainees pay their own travel costs, including any required visa or work permit processing fees.
+IAESTE Ireland has a €30 registration fee and a €170 placement fee when you accept a traineeship, to contribute to the running costs of the programme.
+IAESTE trainees pay their own travel costs, including any fees for visa or work permits.
 All trainees must have valid international health insurance before travelling.
 All IAESTE trainees are paid a stipend in line with the local norm to cover their cost of living and lodging when on the traineeship.